TheTabletop/CityGate/route_documentation.md

 # API Routing Documentation
 **NOTE:** It has not been put up on github yet, so the domain is listed as www.todo.com/

+If you think a route should be accepting/returning different things or if routes are missing, please slack members of the backend team (and possibly even create a [ticket](https://github.com/TheTabletop/CityGate/issues) on github).

 ## Table Of Contents
 * [Login Route](#login-route)
   * [Login](#login)